 Is your weight loss unexplained?

-if you’ve recently lost weight without meaning to, especially if it’s been rapid, it’s important to get checked over by a doctor.
+If you’ve recently lost weight without meaning to, especially if it’s been rapid, it’s important to get checked over by a doctor.

 Think about how much weight you’ve lost, and in what time period.
 A significant weight loss over a shorter time period may be of more concern.

-Get your digestion sorted
+Get your digestion sorted first

 If you are able to resolve some of the ongoing digestive issues, you may find it easier to absorb more nutrients from your food.
 Work with a registered, qualified nutritional therapist to identify the root causes of your digestive symptoms.
 Contact me for a quick chat about my nutrition packages to see how I can help you.

-How to gain weight
+How to gain weight when you have IBS or SIBO

 Ultimately you need to eat more calories than you burn every day.
 It’s important to do that slowly and using healthy foods that support your body.
+My top 7 tips are below, but essentially it boils down to:

 A counsellor or therapist training in disordered eating may be useful to you if this resonates with you.